 - Supporting the installation, maintenance and repair of heating and cooling systems

-For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
-Many programs extend classes to cover related subjects, such as electrical theory and safety practices.
+To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Related subjects may be covered in additional classes, such as electrical theory and safety practices.

-The average salary of an HVAC helper varies depending on factors such as their level of experience, the region where they work and which company they end up working for.
+The average salary of an HVAC helper usually depends on their level of experience, the region where they work and the specific company they're working for.

-As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers is around $37,000, though a few HVAC helpers may have an opportunity to earn more.
-With experience and more training programs, HVAC helpers can graduate into fully certified HVAC technicians, earning higher average salaries.
+According to the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, though a few HVAC helpers may have an opportunity to earn more.
+With experience and additional training, HVAC helpers can transition to becoming fully certified HVAC technicians, which typically earn higher salaries.